Sing-Akademie zu Berlin: Early history

 The origins of the Singakademie are difficult to discern because the group was initially intended as a private gathering of music lovers and only later became a public institution.
 The Singakademie grew out of a small circle of singers who met regularly in the garden house of the privy councillor Milow.
 Their weekly meetings seemed to have resembled those of the then popular Singethees.
 Carl Friedrich Zelter describes them as rather informal meetings: "One gathered in the evening, drank tea, spoke, talked, in short entertained oneself; and the matter itself was only secondary."
 Singer and songwriter Charlotte Caroline Wilhelmine Bachmann was one of the original founding members.

 Until the early nineteenth century, most musical concert and opera performances consisted of the music of living composers.
 The Akademie was intended by Fasch to revive music of the past as well as to perform that of the present.
 In fact its first performance was a 16-part Mass by Fasch himself, but it also regularly performed music by J. S. Bach and other earlier masters.
 Fasch had been a pupil of Johann Sebastian Bach's son C. P. E. Bach and instilled the devotion to Bach that has been a continuing feature of the Akademie.
 By the time of Fasch's death on 3 August 1800 the Akademie had about 100 members, and had received many notable visitors keen to experience its unique sound, including Beethoven who came in June 1796.
+In 1792, a performance at Marienkirche marked one of the first known times when men and women sang sacred music together.

 After Fasch's death, his pupil Carl Friedrich Zelter became leader of the Akademie, continuing Fasch's ambitions and objectives.
 In 1807 he began an orchestra to accompany the Akademie, and in 1808 he founded a men's choir ('Liedertafel'), which became a model for similar choirs flourishing in the early nineteenth century and dedicated to German national music.

 The members of the Akademie were originally drawn from the wealthy bourgeois of Berlin.
+Akademie was also one of the first community choirs where amateur musicians were able to perform in choral performances.
 From early days they also included members of some of Berlin's wealthiest Jewish families, including the Itzig family and descendants of Moses Mendelssohn.
 These families were to have a significant influence on the history of the Akademie.
 Moses Mendelssohn's son, Abraham joined the Akademie in 1793 and Itzig's granddaughter, Lea Salomon, in 1796.
 They were later to marry and their children Felix and Fanny were leading members of the Akademie in the 1820s.

+The Akademie appointed several women to be a part of the board of directors.
+Of the six members on the board, three of them were women.